vadimpopa/Ux.field.Multiselect/README.md

 Ux.field.Multiselect
 ====================

-Multiselect field for Sencha Touch 2.1.

-As I didn't like available extensions, I've extended Ext.field.Select widget and added the multiselect feature.
-Works as a single or multi select field.
+Multiselect field for Sencha Touch 2.1 Works as a single or multi select field.

 It can easily extend Ext.field.Text if to take the missing code from Ext.field.Select and add it to Ux.field.Multiselect.

+usePicker config won't work as it is always used a list on both tablets and phones

 Usage
 ```javascript